 Official numbers are similarly difficult to find in the U.K. The Office for National Statistics, which is responsible for collecting employment data in that country, is also at the stage of publishing reports on the feasibility of measuring the sharing economy.
 (Short version: it’s not easy.)
 The relevant U.K. government agencies are still in the process of developing and adding questions to the surveys they give to workers, employers and tax filers.

 What one worker calls job insecurity another may say is the whole point of going freelance.

 How many people work in the gig economy?

-While government data on the gig economy is easy to find, research and analysis firms are stepping into the breach for now, along with companies selling services in this area.
+While government data on the gig economy isn’t easy to find, research and analysis firms are stepping into the breach for now, along with companies selling services in this area.
 Most of the data you may have seen cited before is coming from these sources.

 First, let’s look at three major surveys that attempt to tally up all the freelancers.

 The UpWork/Freelancers Union survey of freelancers

 One of the most comprehensive is a 2016 study commissioned by Upwork and Freelancers Union, which has a +/- 1.27 percent margin of error at 95 percent level of confidence.

 But this study has one of the complications introduced above: it counts anyone who has engaged in supplemental, temporary, project-based or contract-based work at all within the last 12 months.